8 Best Back Exercises for Women (30-Minute Workout)

 two women performing straight arm kickbacks with dumbbells as part of back workout for women

-8 Best Back Exercises For Women
+• 8 Back Toning Exercises For Women

 Two women performing reverse grip back rows as part of dumbbell workout for women

-How To Do Reverse Grip Back Rows
+How to Do a Reverse Grip Back Row

-1. Stand with your feet hip-width apart, knees slightly bent.
+1. Stand with your feet hip-width apart and your knees slightly bent.

 2. Grip a set of dumbbells, palms facing out away from the body.